Nonbacterial Cells in Direct Smears

 Cellular elements

-The gram stain reaction and appearance can be used to identify most cellular material seen in a direct smear.
+The Gram stain reaction and appearance can be used to identify most cellular material seen in a direct smear.
 Identification of cellular elements present in a direct clinical smear is important because most of these elements play an important role in the disease process.
 For example, the quality of a sputum sample can be assessed by determining the relative numbers of squamous epithelial cells and polymorphonuclear leukocytes (segmented neutrophils) present.